Munawwar/flex-grid/README.md

+UNMAINTAINED: I don't recommend anymore, the bootstrap (and this repo's) approach of pre-creating 100s of CSS classes whether it ultimately used or not.
+Please check out my newer and copact approach https://github.com/Munawwar/flexbox-simplified

 # flex-grid

 Grid system using CSS3 flexbox (inspired from bootstrap)

 grid.less gives a 12-column grid system like Bootstrap.
 Also allows to reorder elements in mobile site.